Published on November 19, 2018 | by Andrea Guerriero0

 Made up of over 7,000 islands, the Philippines has long been famous for its waterfront promenade, centuries-old Chinatown and churches.
 In recent years it has also become a dental tourism hub, boasting cutting-edge medical and beauty centres offering inexpensive solutions ranging from breast implants to liposuction.
 With scenic beauties such as rice fields and easy-going people on one side and teeming megacities and world-class cosmetic surgeons on the other, the Philippines has it all for the medical tourist and explorer.
 You will love the island hopping and the money you save on your beauty treatment here.

 Head to any of the above medical tourism hubs and you can save up to tens of thousands of dollars while beautifying yourself.
-For people in Australia and New Zealand these are the most convenient destinations.
+For people in Australia and New Zealand these are the most convenient destinations. but if you have a budget, having your breast augmentation procedure in Orange County is also a great idea.
 Even the most renowned surgeons there are able to offering affordable solutions thanks to the lower operating costs in these countries.
 The lower cost of labour and materials and the lack of red tape that plagues first-world business also contribute to the lower prices.
 But be aware of the risks and do your homework before signing for any treatment.
 You need to find out that your surgeon is certified to be doing what he is doing.
 And if you don’t have that information then you certainly should not go ahead with it.
 Surgery should take place only in a fully equipped hospital or a clinic that has the qualified staff and equipment to cope with an emergency.